theCreedo/ericjmlee-next/posts/dreams-and-aspirations.md

 As time went on though, dreams faded, and none of them listed above were achieved.
 The cool thing is that each of the dreams persists in different aspects.

-- I did social dance during college (waltz, swing, salsa, etc…), enjoy worshipping to Christian music (my reflection playlist), and love dancing to tunes by myself like this person.
+- I did social dance during college (waltz, swing, salsa, etc...), enjoy worshipping to Christian music (my reflection playlist), and love dancing to tunes by myself like this person.

 - I still play video games on and off with friends.